sighingnow/jekyll-gitbook/_pages/Analyzer.md

 1. Navigate to the `Dashboards` section of Analyzer and `Create New Dashboard`.

-2. Drag the following created reports from your student folder to the dashboard.
+2. Drag the following created reports from your attendee folder to the dashboard.

    - 3.2_AAR_RT_AgentState
    - 3.3_CSR_ContactVolume